tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ### How big are the planets?

+Our solar system has a variety of different planet characteristics.
+We have small terrestial planets, large gas giants, and cold ice giants.
+I'm curious to see what the majority of the exoplanets look like.
+Are there any that resemble Earth?
+Are terrestial planets more common than gaseous ones?
+What do the smallest and largest exoplanets look like?

 ```julia
 plot(layer(planets, x = :radius, y = :mass, label = :name, Geom.point, Geom.label, style(default_color = colorant"#fff", point_label_color = colorant"#fff")),
      layer(dropmissing(exoplanets, [:pl_rade, :pl_bmasse]), x = :pl_rade, y = :pl_bmasse))